 The Government of Canada has developed a COVID-19 guide customized for Temporary Foreign Workers under the Temporary Foreign Worker (TFW) Program.COVID-19: A Guide for Temporary Foreign Workers in Canada includes information related to quarantine period, rights and responsibilities, and much more.
 The guide can be accessed here in English, French, Spanish.

 Refugee 613, together with Ottawa Public Health have developed a series of multilingual videos, explaining where and when to wear masks.
-Mandatory Mask videos are available in these Arabic, English, French, Farsi, Hindi, Nepalese, Simplified Chinese, Somali, Spanish, Tagalog, Vietnamese.
+Mandatory Mask videos are available in the following languages: Arabic, English, French, Farsi, Hindi, Nepalese, Simplified Chinese, Somali, Spanish, Tagalog, Vietnamese.
 The videos can be accessed here.

-Canada's COVID-19 Economic Response Plan includes support for:
+Canada's COVID-19 Economic Response Plan includes support for individuals:

 allowing mortgage payment deferrals